weakish/docs-en/views/rest_api.md

 The creator belongs to the `Staff` role, and the `Manager` role is a child role of the `Staff` role.
 Therefore, since they will inherit read permissions, we did not grant them the read permission manually.

-Let's look at anther example of permission inherence among roles.
+Let's look at another example of permission inherence among roles.
 In UGC applications such as forums, `Administrators` typically have all the permissions of `Moderators`.
 Thus `Administrators` should be a child role of `Moderators`.